jasp-stats/jaspMachineLearning/inst/help/mlRegressionBoosting.md

 Boosting Regression
 ==========================

 Boosting works by sequentially adding features to an decision tree ensemble, each one correcting its predecessor.
-Boosting tries to fit the new predictor to the residual errors made by the previous predictor.
+Boosting tries to fit the new feature to the residual errors made by the previous feature.

 ### Assumptions
 - The target variable is a continuous variable.
-- The predictor variables consist of continuous, nominal, or ordinal variables.
+- The feature variables consist of continuous, nominal, or ordinal variables.

 ### Input
 -------